Jennifer Katherine Shields

 Show host, temp admin, & playlist curator

 Began at RDU producing and hosting a New Zealand music focussed show as well as producing weekly live-to-airs.
 Assisted with temp cover of the Content Manager role and then the breakfast show host role.
-Currently a playlist curator with ownership over the alt/indie portfolio.
+Was a playlist curator with ownership over the alt/indie portfolio.
 See my tinyletter posts for examples of playlist curation.

 From June 2013